 - In the Project window, find out and select the workbook you’re working in.

 - Choose Insert ➪ Module.
 VBA will insert an empty and new module into the selected workbook.
 The code window will display the Module.

 A VBA module is like a text editor.
 It is displayed in a separate window (Code window).
-You can select text, copy and cut text, insert and paste text into it, move through the sheet, and so on.
+You can select the text, copy and cut text, insert and paste the text into it, move through the sheet, and so on.